basho/basho_docs/source/languages/en/riak/dev/references/protocol-buffers/index.md

 Each operation consists of a request message and one or more response messages.
 Messages are all encoded the same way
-* 32-bit length of message code + protocol buffer message in network order
+* 32-bit length of message code + Protocol Buffers message in network order
-* 8-bit message code to identify the protocol buffer message
+* 8-bit message code to identify the Protocol Buffers message
-* N-bytes of protocol buffers encoded message
+* N-bytes of Protocol Buffers-encoded message

 ### Example